Learning Context-Adaptive Task Constraints for Robotic Manipulation: EXPERIMENTAL RESULTS

-Next we evaluate the capability of the approach to estimate suitable task weights and adapt them (a) over time (during task execution), (b) with respect to different constraint variables and (c) with respect to different contexts.
-As described in section~\ref{sec:learning_task_constraints}, we estimate the task weights from the inter-demonstration variance of the normalized data according to Equation~(\ref{eq:weight_estimate}).
+Next we evaluate the capability of the approach to estimate suitable task priorities and adapt them (a) over time (during task execution), (b) with respect to different constraint variables and (c) with respect to different contexts.
+As described in section~\ref{sec:learning_task_constraints}, we estimate the task priorities from the variance in the user demonstrations according to Equation~(\ref{eq:weight_estimate}).
 A large variance corresponds to small task weights and vice versa.